pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 - kubectl – the Kubernetes command-line tool that you use to connect to and manage your Kubernetes resources.

+- AKS CLI - the AKS command-line tool that you use to log into and communicate with your AKS cluster.

 Prepare your AKS resources – 45 minutes
 -----------------------------------